truemaxdh/truemaxdh.github.com/README.md

 ___
 ## [Game] Crayon Pentix
 ### Crayon Pentix is a Block Drop Game
-#### A block of five tiles is called a pentomino.
+#### A block of five tiles is called a pentomino.<br>
-Pentix is a game of falling pentomino.
+Pentix is a game of falling pentomino.<br>
-Crayon Pentix is web and android version of pentix game.
+Crayon Pentix is web and android version of pentix game.<br>
-When you rotate this block and stack it up and fill one row tightly,
+When you rotate this block and stack it up and fill one row tightly,<br>
-the line disappears and the score goes up.
+the line disappears and the score goes up.<br>
 It is a game that competes to see who gets rid of more lines.
 [Play](https://truemaxdh.github.io/EnjoyCoding/game_pentix/)
 [Android](https://play.google.com/store/apps/details?id=com.pgmaru.SimplePentix)
 [GitHub](https://github.com/truemaxdh/EnjoyCoding/tree/gh-pages/game_pentix)